nautes-labs/website/src/en/guide/user-guide/run-a-pipeline.md

 spec:
   # ProjectPipelineRuntime name
   name: pr-demo-$suffix
+  # Optional
+  # The customization account refers to Nautes creating a service account in the target environment's namespace.
-  # The account refers to run project pipeline runtime need an account.
+  # This account has the necessary permissions to ensure pipeline runtime resources work normally,
-  # By default, the runtime creates an account with the name of the runtime.
-You can also specify an account or not.
-It is a Service Account for Kubernetes.
+  # such as cloning code repositories and getting artifact repository secrets.
+  # If not specified, the default service account with the same name as the deployment runtime will be created.
   account: pr-demo-account-$suffix
   # The product to which the project pipeline runtime belongs
   product: demo-$suffix